alonsobsd/wazuh-bastillebsd/README.md

 # wazuh-bastillebsd
-Wazuh-bastilleBSD is a bastillebsd template used by deploy a testing Wazuh single infraestructure on FreeBSD.
+Wazuh-bastilleBSD is a [BastilleBSD](https://bastillebsd.org/) template used by deploy a testing Wazuh single infraestructure on FreeBSD.
 The principal goals are helps us to fast way install, configure and run wazuh-indexer (opensearch), wazuh-manager, logstash, filebeat and wazuh-dashboards (opensearch-dashboards + wazuh-kibana-app).
-Take on mind this container as is must be used by testing and it is not recommended for production because it has a minimal configuration for run wazuh.
+Take on mind this container as is must be used by testing purpose and it is not recommended for production because it has a minimal configuration for run wazuh.

-## Requeriments
+## Requirements
-Before of you can install wazuh using this template you need some initial configuration
+Before you can install wazuh using this template you need some initial configurations

 #### Create a loopback interface
 We can create it manually